2.0

 Escape

 The contact owns a 2017 Ford Escape.
-The contact stated while driving at approximately 40 MPH, the check engine warning light illuminated.
-The vehicle was taken to a dealer where it was diagnosed that there was coolant intrusion into the cylinders and that the engine needed to be replaced.
+The contact stated that the vehicle failed to start in the morning as expected.
+No warning lights were illuminated.
+The vehicle was towed to an independent mechanic, who determined that coolant intrusion into various cylinders had resulted in damages to the engine.
+The contact was informed that the engine needed to be replaced.
 The vehicle was not repaired.
-The manufacturer was notified of the failure and referred the contact to the NHTSA Hotline to report the failure.
-The failure mileage was approximately 105,000.
+After investigating the failure, the contact related the failure to Customer Satisfaction Program: 21N12 (Short Block replacement after Coolant Intrusion).
+The manufacturer was notified of the failure, a case was opened, and the contact was referred to the NHTSA Hotline for assistance.
+The failure mileage was 150,000.

 Escape